 Bottom line, yogurt is the classical probiotic food and has many advantages, but it’s not the perfect solution.
 What’s more, microbial strains in yogurt are limited to a few, and there are many others to explore.
 Instead, probiotic supplements make it easy to choose which strains you want to add to your colon.
 More and more evidence is available every year to identify different strains with different health benefits, and depending on your needs, you may want to try yogurt or go for a different probiotic supplement.

-How many probiotics in Greek yogurt?
+How many probiotics are there in Greek yogurt?

 Let us give you an example of which probiotic strains you can find in one of the healthier types of yogurt: Greek yogurt.
 According to a study, there are two main strains in this type of yogurt, Lactobacillus delbrueckii and Streptococcus salivarius.
 Lactobacillus delbrueckii is known to break up lactose, and may improve lactose intolerance in some cases.
 It also colonizes the gut and protects it from Salmonella and other harmful infections.
 On the other hand, Streptococcus salivarius has anti-inflammatory properties and it colonizes and protects the human oral cavity.
 It can be used as an oral probiotic to control oral infections that cause bad breath, caries and candida.